nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/quick-start-series/quick-start-dev-guide/getting-started-with-nuxeo-studio.md

 2. Click on the Start Nuxeo.command to start the server.
 3. In a browser, go to [http://localhost:8080/nuxeo](http://localhost:8080/nuxeo).
 4. Fill in the information in the configuration wizard steps.
-5. At the Nuxeo Connect step, use your Nuxeo Connect account created above.
+5. At the Nuxeo Connect step, provide your Nuxeo Online Services credentials if you already have a Nuxeo Online Services account or register to the 30-day trial offer.

+    1. Provide a valid email address or else registration will not be completed.
+    2. Confirm registration by clicking on the link sent to the email address you provided.
+        Your Online Trial account is created.
+        You can now access Nuxeo Studio by clicking on the&nbsp;link&nbsp;provided in the last email received.
 6. Click on **Start** at the final step.&nbsp;
     Your application is ready to use.
     You now need to activate development mode so as to enjoy the hot reload of your Nuxeo Studio configuration.